alpalma95/apajs/README.md

 ### Web components for everyone

 It provides a very nice and intuitive wrapper over web components.
-You can take either a class-based approach (by extending from `ReactiveWC`) or a functional component (by using the `defineComponent` function).
+You can take either a class-based approach (by extending from `ReactiveWC`) or a functional one (by using the `defineComponent` function).
 At the moment, you can find an example of the functional one on the `index.js` at the root of the project.

 I believe that we should empower web standards whenever the requirements of our projects allow us to do so.
 Maybe, (and maybe I'm as well being too _naïf_), a project like this one could make someone reconsider before reaching out to a framework of a +40kb library.
 I mean, reusable components, encapsulated logic and (optionally) styles and reactivity out of the box.
 And all based on the standards of modern JavaScript<sup>1</sup>.
 You know JavaScript, you can still use everything you know with RoundJS.